Getty Images

 Organizations can help the environment, society and their bottom line at the same time with sustainable marketing.
 Examples include charity partnerships and social transparency.

-Organizations are increasingly promoting their brands' sustainability initiatives as part of their marketing campaigns.
+Organizations can promote their brands' sustainability initiatives as part of their marketing campaigns.

-Environmental, social and governance (ESG) strategies include environmental best practices such as reducing greenhouse gas emissions, renewable energy adoption and supply chain transparency.
+Environmental, social and governance (ESG) strategies include environmental best practices, such as reducing greenhouse gas emissions, adopting renewable energy and providing transparency in supply chains.
 Other programs bring transparency to the social side of ESG.
 For example, organizations may disclose details about their working conditions, foster community and facilitate audience engagement around social sustainability.

 After organizations launch an ESG initiative, marketing teams can promote it, which can improve brand reputation, sales and customer engagement.
 Companies may choose to highlight their positive effect on the environment or bring attention to how their manufacturing process positively affects workers.
 Organizations can also help build communities around products, services and local organizations.

-Explore seven sustainable marketing examples, which include sustainability content on social media, personalized sustainable offerings and charity partnerships.
+Explore 13 sustainable marketing examples, which include sustainability content on social media, personalized sustainable offerings and charity partnerships.

 1. Share sustainability content on social media

-Customers have become more interested in eco-friendly products over time.
-Organizations with environmentally focused offerings are exploring creative ways to engage with these audiences.
+Over time, customers have become more interested in eco-friendly products.
+In turn, organizations with environmentally focused offerings are exploring creative ways to engage with these audiences.

 2. Create personalized, sustainable offerings